Bowling Green station: Track layout

 South of the station, the tracks diverge into two sets.
-One set (the inner tracks) enters the Joralemon Street Tunnel to travel to Brooklyn.
+One set (the inner tracks) enters the Joralemon Street Tunnel to travel to Brooklyn, sloping down at a gradient of just over three percent.
 This route is used by the 4 train at all times and the 5 train on weekdays until 8:45 pm.
-The outer tracks continue to the closed South Ferry inner loop station, which is used by the 5 train when it short turns at this station during weekends and late weekday evenings.
+The outer tracks continue to the closed South Ferry inner loop station, which is used by the 5 train when it short turns at this station during weekends and mid-weekday evenings.

 Exits

-The station has three street stairs, an elevator, a set of escalators, and an original control house (also known as a head house).
+The station has three street stairs, an elevator, a set of escalators, and an original control house (also known as the head house).
 These exits are clustered in three separate locations.

 The eastern end of the upper mezzanine, toward the center of the station, leads to a pair of staircases and an up escalator that leads to Bowling Green plaza.
 There is a glass-canopied stairs-and-escalator entrance in front of the Alexander Hamilton U.S. Custom House, just around the corner from two entrances to the Whitehall Street–South Ferry station on the BMT Broadway Line (which are set into the building's eastern elevation).

 At the eastern end of the lower mezzanine, a pair of escalators and a staircase lead to an intermediate level.
 This, in turn, leads to a pair of staircases on the north side of Battery Place between Greenwich Street and Broadway, outside 1 Broadway.

 A staircase, at the southern end of the island platform, leads to a fare control area in the restored control house. which consists of a pair of low turnstiles at the south end, and two high entry/exit turnstiles flanking the staircase down to the platform.